-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
 I also thank you for asking that question.
 That's a good question.
-What you're saying is true.
-We need to hire more staff, especially with the fact that we want to hire Inuit.
+What you're saying is true, that we need to hire more staff, especially with the fact that we want to hire Inuit.
 We all know that.
-We are developing the (interpretation ends) Human Resources Strategy (interpretation) to see how we can make the government a good workplace to work at.
+We are developing the (interpretation ends) Human Resources Strategy (interpretation) to see how we can make the government a better workplace and we are reviewing the details.

 With what you said about the young people, the Summer Student Employment Program is a strong program that's run by the government.
-We're looking at that, and the fact that we can hire more people from the communities, especially through on-the-job training programs.
-Those are just some of the things.
+We're looking at that and the fact that we can hire more people from the communities, especially through on-the-job training programs.
+Those are just some of the programs that I'm mentioning here.
 Thank you, Mr. Speaker.

-Speaker: First supplementary, Mr. Lightstone.
+Speaker: Your first supplementary, Mr. Lightstone.

 Mr. Lightstone: Thank you, Mr. Speaker.
-I'd like to thank the minister for that response.
-As the minister is aware, the results of the 2021 Nurse Retention and Recruitment Survey, are publicly available on the Department of Health's website.
-Information from the survey, and other documentation that has been provided to the Members of the Legislative Assembly identifies the need for more flexible employment options to improve work life balance, and staff wellness.
+I would like to thank the minister for that response.
+As the minister is aware, the results of the 2021 Nurse Retention and Recruitment Survey are publicly available on the Department of Health's website.
+Information from the survey and other documentation that has been provided to the Members of the Legislative Assembly identifies the need for more "flexible employment options" to "improve work-life balance and staff wellness."

-I would like to ask: can the minister highlight what are two specific initiatives that she is working on to provide flexible employment options to our public servants?
+I would like to ask: can the minister highlight one or two specific initiatives that she is working on to provide "flexible employment options" to our public servants?
 Thank you, Mr. Speaker.